Lemdat/GettingAndCleaningData/ReadMe.md

 This repository contains the files required for the *Getting and Cleaning Data* Course Project:
 - script performing the required analysis: run_analysis.R
-- the tidy dataset return by the script : tidy_data_set.csv
+- the tidy dataset return by the script : tidy_data_set.txt
 - the codebook describing the dataset variables and how they were obtained: codebook.md
 - the present readme file: ReadMe.md